 The LRC will require a flexible layout to support the range of activities carried out in the library.
 Low chairs, soft seating and coffee tables allow for comfortable browsing.
 Small tables and appropriate height chairs for group work and a separate study area will provide the most flexible use of the library.
 These should be placed carefully in order to maximise access and flow, as well as mitigate any potential behavioural issues.

 If computer access and audio materials are also to be incorporated then appropriate storage and furniture is necessary.
-For up to date information on suitable LRC furniture suppliers members of the SLA can access the Support page entitled Library Equipment and Furniture Suppliers.
+For up to date information on suitable LRC furniture suppliers search the SLA website for Library Equipment and Furniture Suppliers.

 The SLA provides an advice line for members, so do call for any more information.
-In addition, it may be possible for SLA staff to assist in the planning if no dedicated library staff are available, or if further support is needed.
+In addition, it may be possible for SLA staff to assist in the planning if further support is needed.